-Matter Conclusion Relationships with Grant Thornton We are not aware of any relationships between Grant Thornton and the Group, PFCC or Chief Constable that may reasonably be thought to bear on our integrity, independence and objectivity.
-Relationships and Investments held by individuals We have not identified any potential issues in respect of personal relationships with the Group, PFCC or Chief Constable or investments in the Group, PFCC or Chief Constable held by individuals.
-Employment of Grant Thornton staff We are not aware of any former Grant Thornton partners or staff being employed, or holding discussions in respect of employment, by the Group, PFCC or Chief Constable as a director or in a senior management role covering financial, accounting or control related areas.
-Business relationships We have not identified any business relationships between Grant Thornton and the Group, PFCC or Chief Constable.
-Contingent fees in relation to non-audit services There are no non-audit services provided, and therefore there are no contingent fee arrangements are in place.
-Gifts and hospitality We have not identified any gifts or hospitality provided to, or received from, a member of the Group, PFCC or Chief Constable board, senior management or staff.
+Matter Conclusion Relationships with Grant Thornton We are not aware of any relationships between Grant Thornton and the Authority that may reasonably be thought to bear on our integrity, independence and objectivity.
+Relationships held by individuals We have not identified any potential issues in respect of personal relationships with the Authority.
+Employment of Grant Thornton staff We are not aware of any former Grant Thornton partners or staff being employed, or holding discussions in respect of employment, by the Authority as a director or in a senior management role covering financial, accounting or control related areas.
+Business relationships We have not identified any business relationships between Grant Thornton and the Authority .
+Contingent fees in relation to non-audit services No contingent fee arrangements are in place for non-audit services provided.
+Gifts and hospitality We have not identified any gifts or hospitality provided to, or received from, a member of the Authority's board, senior management or staff.

 We confirm that there are no significant facts or matters that impact on our independence at planning as auditors that we are required or wish to draw to your attention and consider that an objective reasonable and informed third party would take the same view.
-The firm and each covered person have complied with the Financial Reporting Council's Ethical Standard and confirm that we are independent and are able to express an objective opinion on the financial statements.
+The firm and each covered person has complied with the Financial Reporting Council's Ethical Standard and confirm that we are independent and are able to express an objective opinion on the financial statements.
 Further, we have complied with the requirements of the National Audit Office's Auditor Guidance Note 01 issued in February 2025 which sets out supplementary guidance on ethical requirements for auditors of local public bodies.

-11 Communication of audit matters with those charged with governance
+10 Communication of audit matters with those charged with governance